YolfTypo3/PictorialScales/README.md

 - gradientColorEnd (default yellow): end color for the gradient.
 - canvasFuzzyHeight (default 150): height of the canvas used to display the fuzzy partition.
 - canvasFuzzyWidth (default 400): width of the canvas used to display the fuzzy partition.
+- impreciseInput (default false): if true, a triangular fuzzy input is set (use the mouse right button + wheel to modify it).

 #### Options for BiEmoticon